< Browse to Previous Essay | Browse to Next Essay >

 The year 1941 saw Local 76 continuing to attack Local 493, so it is interesting that the two unions co-hosted the 46th Annual International Convention of the American Federation of Musicians, which was held that year at Seattle's grand Olympic Hotel.
 Meanwhile, one 493 member, pianist Ernie Lewis, had learned the union-biz ropes well enough to rise to the position of assistant to the AFM national president.
 It was from that perch -- and with the encouragement of Powell Barnett -- that Lewis was placed in charge of a new push to work with all black locals nationwide in their efforts to end union segregation.

 With the United States entry into World War II after the December 7, 1941, attack on Pearl Harbor, Seattle instantly shifted to a wartime footing.
 The next few years saw radical changes in the city's cultural and social landscapes.
 Many thousands of newcomers settled in Seattle to take advantage of the increased work opportunities, and musicians benefited from the resulting increase in nightlife action.
-Among the African American families that moved to Seattle in the 1940s were many with children who later emerged as music stars, including trumpeter Quincy "Quick" Jones, jazz diva Ernestine Anderson (b.
-1928), Floyd Standifer (1929-2007), and keyboard whiz Dave Lewis (1938-1998).
+Among the African American families that moved to Seattle in the 1940s were many with children who later emerged as music stars, including trumpeter Quincy "Quick" Jones, jazz diva Ernestine Anderson (1928-2016), Floyd Standifer (1929-2007), and keyboard whiz Dave Lewis (1938-1998).
 The war years also brought new musical energy to town with the 1943 arrival of the black U.S. Naval Military Band from Illinois, which yielded a splinter jazz combo that worked off-hours as the Jive Bombers with Local 493 stalwart Al Hickey.

 In 1946 -- with its dues coffers now relatively brimming from all the nightly action -- Local 493 moved its offices into the hall above Seattle's Black and Tan nightclub at 12th Avenue and Jackson Street.
 Meanwhile, bureaucrats at Local 76 had the gall to place that black-owned room -- whose very name signaled its racially inclusive intentions -- on their list of "forbidden territories" for musicians.
 Gerald Wells (who served as 493's president through 1949) went before the board of 76 to object, and the listing was apparently dropped.
 But that ploy and a continuing string of other insults by Local 76 were damaging to any possible sense of brotherhood.
 Still, Local 493 made amalgamation overtures to 76, again unsuccessfully, in 1949.
 Meanwhile, leadership at 493 changed, with Emmett Lewis installed as president and the Jive Bombers' sax-man, William Funderberg, becoming the union's business agent.